MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-graphicstools/features/acrylic-layer-system.md

 The captured image is then blurred based on the per-layer blur settings.
 If the blur map isn't updated every frame, the blur process is applied during the next frame after the capture.

-There's also an option to gradually blend in an updated map over several frames (if the map is not updated every frame).
+There's also an option to gradually blend in an updated map over several frames (if the map isn't updated every frame).

 ## Advanced usage
 ### Editor options